pinot-contrib/pinot-docs/basics/data-import/upsert.md

 ### Use replicaGroup for routing

-The upsert Pinot table can use only the low-level consumer for the input streams per partition.
-And as a result, it uses the [partitioned replica-group assignment](../../operators/operating-pinot/segment-assignment.md#partitioned-replica-group-segment-assignment) for the segments.
+The upsert Pinot table can use only the low-level consumer for the input streams.
+As a result, it uses the [partitioned replica-group assignment](../../operators/operating-pinot/segment-assignment.md#partitioned-replica-group-segment-assignment) for the segments.
 Accordingly, it requires to use `replicaGroup` as the routing strategy.
 To use that, configure `instanceSelectorType` in `Routing` as the following:

 {% code title="routing" %}
 ```javascript